Season 1, Episode 47

 Lorne Brown:

 It’s good.
 It’s nice to see you.
 We’ve spent many times at conscious circles together, so it’s nice to be chatting with you and sharing with our listeners stuff about anxiety.
-And I thought you’re an excellent person to talk to A, you’ve had Anxiety two, you’ve written a book on it, but a lot of people that wanting to grow their families often say they use the term fertility stress or even fertility trauma.
+And I thought you’re an excellent person to talk to A, you’ve had Anxiety two, you’ve written a book on it, but a lot of people that want to raise their families often say they use the term fertility stress or even fertility trauma.
 And then as I shared with you off camera, we have a huge listening base that aren’t even trying to grow their family.
 So people are just struggling with anxiety.
 But I think you don’t even like that term anxiety so much.
 Do you have a term that you like to use for anxiety or you’ve

 Russell Kennedy: